Embedded Service

 What is Pharmacy Network Intelligence?

-Pharmacy Network Intelligence provides a complete picture of pharmacy access across South Africa.
-We have mapped 4,300 pharmacies with classification data including chain affiliation, ownership type, and geographic position.
+Pharmacy Network Intelligence provides a governed view of pharmacy access across South Africa.
+We have mapped 5,200+ pharmacies with classification data including chain affiliation, ownership type, and geographic position.
 This is integrated with Her-Zone zone-level intelligence to produce access grades, coverage gaps, and network analysis.

 Where does the pharmacy data come from?

-Pharmacy location and classification data comes from multiple sources including pharmacy location databases, corporate chain registries, and open geographic data.
-We do not use syndicated data provider databases for this analysis.
+Pharmacy location and classification data is sourced from the SAPC statutory register, open geographic data, and open-data facility registers.
+We do not use any commercial healthcare panel, prescription, or dispensing-data provider for this analysis.
 All sources are documented and auditable.

 How current is the data?